-The ACCC monitors retail prices of unleaded petrol, diesel and LPG in all Australian capital cities and in around 180 regional locations.
+The ACCC monitors retail prices of unleaded petrol, diesel and LPG in all Australian capital cities and in more than 190 regional locations.
 This enables us to provide you with information about fuel prices, including petrol price cycles in the larger cities.

-- Quarterly report on the Australian petroleum industry - May 2015
+- Report on the Australian petroleum market - June 2021

-- Quarterly report on the Australian petroleum industry - February 2015
+- Quarterly monitoring reports on the Australian petroleum industry - 2015 to present

-- Quarterly report on the Australian petroleum industry - all reports
+- Annual monitoring reports on the Australian petroleum industry - 2008 to 2014

-- Report to the ACCC - Setting the import parity price for petrol and diesel - October 2009 [ pdf (2.19 MB) ]
+- The method and basis of the setting of the import parity price (IPP) for unleaded petrol and diesel in Australia - October 2009

 - Review of the appropriateness of the current LPG international benchmark in the setting of domestic LPG prices - October 2009